Uplift » 8 Ways to Pay Your Medical Care After a Car Accident

 Private Healthcare Insurance

-If your employer provides a healthcare insurance plan, this is a safe and reliable way to ensure you get the medical treatment you need after a car wreck.
+If your employer provides a healthcare insurance plan, it is a safe and reliable way to ensure you get the medical treatment you need after a car wreck.
 You will need to pay any deductibles or copays out of pocket, but you can recover these costs later upon settling your claim.

 Once your claim has been processed, it is quite likely you will hear from the health insurance company.
-If there is any possibility the claim could hinge on the liability of someone else, the insurance carrier will do all they can to exploit this.
+If there is any possibility the claim could hinge on the liability of someone else, the insurance carrier will do all it can to exploit this.

 Credit Card Icon